johannessonlab/SpokPaper/FigS8_PoolSeq/README.md

 ## Building the environment

-This pipeline relies on the AssemblyNanopore environment (but you can call it as you wish).
+This pipeline relies on the VariantCalling environment (but you can call it as you wish).

 First, you can start by updating conda.